martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ----

 # Automation Rules plug-in
-The optional **Automation Rules** plug-in creates graphical monitoring rules from cached values supplied by Water Meter, Pressure Monitor, Tank Monitor and Current Loop Tanks Monitor.
-A rule can require all conditions (AND) or at least one condition (OR), wait until a condition remains true, repeat an alert and report recovery.
-Test mode records decisions without sending anything; **Test notifications** explicitly verifies the selected Home, browser, e-mail, Telegram and mobile push channels.
-The action history shows evaluation and delivery results.
-Automation Rules does not directly control irrigation outputs.
+The optional **Automation Rules** plug-in creates graphical AND/OR rules from cached monitoring plug-in values, enabled Pihrt or Shelly OSPy sensors, local date/time and read-only OSPy operating states.
+A rule can wait until conditions remain true, repeat an alert and report recovery through Home, browser, e-mail, Telegram or mobile push.
+A separate default-off control switch enables guarded one-shot actions that stop selected stations, all outputs or running programs, disable the scheduler, operate a specific output for a mandatory bounded duration in manual mode, change the global water-level adjustment or call an action explicitly declared by another provider.
+Test mode only simulates actions and records results.
+Optional incident locking requires administrator acknowledgement after all conditions become available and inactive; unlocking never reverses an executed action.

 ----